Middle East Small Grants

-The Middle East Small Grants (MESG) program, supported by the Institute for Society, Culture, and Environment/Global Issues Initiative, provides seed money for Middle East-related research within Virginia Tech.
-Grants will be made in amounts between $1,000 and $5,000.
-Applications will be accepted on a rolling basis for spring 2018 and evaluated based on their contribution to scholarly and policy knowledge on the Middle East and to building capacity for Middle East studies.
-Inter- and cross-disciplinary engagements integrated with Destination Areas and Strategic Growth Areas are especially encouraged.
-Special consideration will be given to projects that have a strong possibility of gaining external support from public or private funders.
+The Middle East Small Grants (MESG) program, supported by the Institute for Society, Culture, and Environment/Global Issues Initiative, provided seed money for Middle East-related research within Virginia Tech.
+Funded projects were typically inter- or cross-disciplinary collaborations that contributed to scholarly and policy knowledge on the Middle East and built capacity for Middle East studies.